coderefinery/git-intro/content/local-workflow.md

 1. One creates the file in the normal way,
 1. In the git tab, one uses the checkbox under "Staged" to add mark the file as {term}`staged <staging area>`, which means it will be committed next.
-1. Click the checkmarks to commit.
+1. Click the check-mark to commit.
 A new window will be opened.

 :::{figure} img/commits/rstudio-committing.png
 :alt: Screenshot of RStudio commit process